 PCBs, Electronics & Semiconductors

 Printed Circuit Board Strain Testing - Components are attached to printed circuit boards, PCBs, by solder connections of various kinds.
 During assembly, installation, shipping, and/or use the PCBs may bend and strain the solder joints leading to immediate failure, or an unreliable product down the road.
-We have performed strain measurements to determine the risk of failure to mounted electronic components on printed circuit boards.
+We have performed strain measurements to determine the risk of failure to mount electronic components on printed circuit boards.

 Strain gage rosettes on PCB for testing solder ball joint strains as per IPC-WP-011

-The standard we often test to requires measurement of both the principle strain and the time rate of change of strain, Strain Rate, characterized for various parts of the manufacture and assembly process.
+The standard we often test requires measurement of both the principal strain and the time rate of change of strain, Strain Rate, characterized for various parts of the manufacture and assembly process.
 The risk of weakening, or failing, a solder joint depends not only on the strain levels, but on the rate of change of strain level, as the elasticity of the solder joint is, apparently, frequency dependent.
 One particular test procedure we use follows standard IPC/JEDEC-9704A, 2012 – February, titled Printed Circuit Assembly Strain Gage Test Guideline.
 The allowable strain levels, for instance, are provided in IPC-WP-011, titled Guidance for Strain Gage Limits for Printed Circuit Assemblies(Rate Limited), but our client may have their own allowable limits as well that they have derived through testing of their product.

 Based on IPC/JEDEC-9704A, the highest priority components to measure are the components that utilize ball grid array (BGA) connections.
 Strain signals were measured from each of the three strain signals coming from each of the four rosettes mounted near the four corners of the graphics processor chip.
 The raw strain signals were digitally processed in real-time to compute the two principal strain signals and the strain rates.